Skip to content

 end)

 The manual work of collecting these replacements into a single table is handled by the original query's :replace method.
-All we need to do is pass a function which specifies how an AST node should be transformed into the string which will replace it.
+All we need to do is pass a function which specifies how an CST node should be transformed into the string which will replace it.

 To get this code into a format that lute transform can understand and run, we return the replacements from a function which takes the Context mentioned above, and create a file which returns that function.
 Here's what that looks like with the relevant imports included: